List of Fables characters: Bufkin

 A winged monkey from the Oz tales, Bufkin acts as Fabletown's librarian and thus is generally found in the cavernous business office, where he both works and sleeps.
 Close to Boy Blue, he hid for a week when his friend left for the Homelands, thinking that he would be blamed for not stopping him.
 Bufkin lacks wisdom, although he is certainly not stupid, is occasionally mischievous and prone to drinking heavily and stealing the Mayor's booze, nevertheless, he is generally a good worker and rarely complains.
 During the events of the Storybook Love arc, when everybody was out of the office, Bufkin came to the conclusion that he was now in charge and decided to rename Fabletown Bufkintown, a change that only lasted as long as it took somebody else to find out about it.
 He apparently reads a lot of the books in the library, and it is suggested that he has learned skills like lockpicking from this.
 On learning this Prince Charming threatened to kill Bufkin if he stole his alcohol again, Bufkin is then seen with another book—one relating to political assassination.
 After the magics holding Fabletown together have been unravelled he was stranded in the business office along with all the formerly imprisoned fables.
-During this time he was able to bottle the Djinn and kill Baba Yaga and her knights by utilizing everything he has read (in this volume, several indirect allusions to the Wicked Witch of the West are made).
-He was aided by the Magic Mirror, Frankenstein's monster's head, the Barleycorn maidens and several heads of the captured wooden soldiers.
+During this time he was able to bottle the Djinn and kill Baba Yaga and her knights.

 After this, Bufkin climbs the Business Office's tree and finds himself in Ev (a neighbor to the Land of Oz).
 He is accompanied by Lily, one of the Barleycorn maidens who has a huge crush on him.
 While sitting in one of Ev's magic lunch box trees, he accidentally rescues a group of Oz-Fables from the Nome King enforcers.
 Bufkin then forms a resistance movement in order to overthrow the evil Nome King.
-Afterward, he, Lily and Hangy – a hanging rope which Lily brought to life, had many adventures in many different worlds before his as well as Lily retirement and death.
-It is also stated that he had become Lily's husband three times thanks to a mad scientist experiment, a wishing fork and a transformation gas and has many children in the species which they transform into which includes flying monkeys, Barleycorn and Korob birds.
+Afterward, he, Lily and Hangy – a hanging rope which Lily brought to life, had many adventures in many different worlds before his as well as Lily’s retirement and death.